-\citet{holmes1998effect} and \cite{black1999better} are the earliest empirical examples that we could find employing the BD design. \citet{holmes1998effect} used a BD design to study the effect of pro-business policies on manufacturing, comparing states that adopted right-to-work laws with adjacent states that did not.
+\citet{holmes1998effect} and \cite{black1999better} are the earliest empirical examples employing the BD design that we could find. \citet{holmes1998effect} used a BD design to study the effect of pro-business policies on manufacturing, comparing states that adopted right-to-work laws with adjacent states that did not.
 Using the longitude and latitude coordinates of each county's centroid, he calculated the minimum distance of the centroid to the assignment border, and focused the analysis on counties close to the border as a way to ``control for differences across states in these various characteristics that are unrelated to policy'' \citep[][p.
 671]{holmes1998effect}.
 Similarly, \cite{black1999better} used a BD design to infer the quality of public schools from housing prices.
 She compared house prices on opposite sides of school attendance district boundaries, restricting the sample to houses close to the boundary.
 The justification for this localization was that houses on opposite sides of the boundary within a small area around it would be similar in all characteristics except for school quality---as the latter changes discontinuously at the attendance district boundary.
 In these examples, the bivariate score is the pair of latitude and longitude coordinates that determines the location of each unit (county or house), and the assignment boundary is the geographic border between two adjacent states or school attendance districts; the treatment is the policy or feature that changes abruptly at the border---labor policy for \citet{holmes1998effect} and school quality for \citet{black1999better}.
 This type of BD design is often referred to as a Geographic RD design.

 One of the most common non-geographic applications of the BD design occurs in education when a treatment is given on the basis of two exam scores.
-For example, \cite{ou2010leave} studies the effect of a high school exit exam on the likelihood of dropping out of high school.
-The exam has a mathematics and a language arts component, each of which is graded separately; students must achieve a minimum proficiency in each section in order to pass the exam.
+For example, \cite{ou2010leave} studied the effect of a high school exit exam on the likelihood of dropping out of high school.
+The exam had a mathematics and a language arts component, each of which was graded separately; students must achieve a minimum proficiency in each section in order to pass the exam.
 The bivariate score in this case is the pair of mathematics and language test scores, and the treatment is passing the exam.